Dyslexify: A Mechanistic Defense Against Typographic Attacks in CLIP: MLP layers compress information

+In \cref{ssec:layers}, we observe that \( \text{Acc}(P_{\text{img}, \ell}) \) and \( \text{Acc}(P_{\text{typo}, \ell}) \) increases after attention layers, but consistently drops following MLP blocks.
 Thus we estimate the intrinsic dimensionality (ID) of \texttt{cls}-token representations across layers using PCA.
 From a 5\% split of the ImageNet-100-Typo training set, we extract residual stream activations for each layer.
 For each embedding \(h_\ell \in \mathbb{R}^d\), we fit PCA and define ID as the smallest number of principal components \(k\) such that the cumulative explained variance exceeds 95\%:

 where \(\lambda_j\) are the PCA eigenvalues.
 A larger ID indicates higher representational complexity.
 We report ID across layers and token types to analyze how typographic inputs affect the geometry of CLIP representations.